MrWolf0/alx-system_engineering-devops/README.md

-phoenix say hello to bash script
+phoenix say hello to bash script all under control